lnenad/dotenv-generator/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 The project is very simple to setup, clone and run `yarn` to install dependencies.
 To run the project execute `yarn start`.
+You should have an example env file (default `env.example`) that will be used to generate the setup flow.
+It shouldn't be anything special so if you already have it chances are you can use it with `env-generator`.
+You can also use comments ("#") to provide a description for the env value.
+By default you can put comments above the variable to describe it, or you can use an inline comment after the variable and the default value.

 ### Installation